Hop til indhold

 Old-age savings

-Where can I see the payments I make?
+Where can I see my payments?

 At My PFA, you can see an overview of your payments for this year as well as previous years.

-How do I change my payments?
+How can I change my payments?

 We just want to make sure that you get the best possible advice as several factors are important to consider when you change the size of your payments.